-Our Big Fund require that you have looked for funding from other places - We are in the process of creating this page so that you can find many of the local and national funders.
+Our Big Fund require that you have looked for funding from other places - We are in the process of creating this page so that you can find many of the local and national funders and explore other ways than just grant applications.

 We are also developing a local statistics guide which could be used to help give your application an evidence based approach.